barryvdh/laravel-elfinder/readme.md

 ### Installation

-Add this package to your composer.json and run composer update.
+Require this package with Composer

-    "barryvdh/laravel-elfinder": "0.2.x",
+    composer require barryvdh/laravel-elfinder

 Add the ServiceProvider to the providers array in app/config/app.php